College Map

 Get on a Cambridge bus

 There are frequent bus services from Cambridge railway station to the city centre.
 When you get out of the station, go left for the bus stops and look out for the Citi 1, Citi 3 or Citi 7.
 The bus-stops say which buses there are, and where they go.
 Check that your bus is going into Cambridge since the busses go in both directions.
-Ask for a single to the centre - that should be £1.80 for an adult single.
+Ask for a single to the centre.

 The buses stop on St Andrews' Street, on Emmanuel Street or in the small Drummer Street Bus Station.
 If you have a look at this map, you'll see that all three are effectively in the same place, very close indeed to Christ's.